profetproject/profetproject.github.io/_posts/2023-05-25-iik-school.markdown

 description: On May 25th, Daniel is lecturing...
 ---

 <p class="blockquote" align="justify">On May 25th, Daniel is lecturing on <b>Cryptography for Privacy-Preserving Applications</b> at the IIK Ph.D.
-Spring School 2025 held in Oslo, Norway</p>
+Spring School 2025 held in Oslo, Norway 24-26 May 2023.</p>

 <hr>